bufbuild-ru/docs/docs/bsr/documentation/create-docs/index.md

 ### Custom options

 Custom options are also supported and rendered in the generated documentation.
-The official [Protobuf docs](https://protobuf.dev/programming-guides/proto3/#customoptions) show how to create and apply custom options in your `.proto` file—the sample below shows the `.proto` file and the resulting documentation:
+The official [Protobuf docs](https://protobuf.dev/programming-guides/proto3/#customoptions) show how to create and apply custom options in your `.proto` file — the sample below shows the `.proto` file and the resulting documentation:

 ::: info main/options/v1/options.proto